GeoscienceAustralia/ptha/ptha_access/example_event_access_scripts/multi_site_scenario_selection/example_usage.md

 * The third-row panel shows the distribution of maximum-stage values for each of the selected scenarios using [box-plots](https://en.wikipedia.org/wiki/Box_plot), along with the target maximum-stage values.
 As expected the target value is never exceeded by much.
 Also, not all gauges achieve the target value.
 That's because some gauges are less affected by the Kermadec-Tonga source-zone, as compared with other sources.
 Scenarios that produced high maximum-stage values at these gauges would likely produce excessively high maximum-stage values at the other gauges, and so are disallowed in the current methodology.
 We should search other source-zones to find scenarios that are appropriate for those gauges.

 * The bottom panel shows, for each scenario, which gauges attained maximum-stage values within the target window.
 This can help with manually selecting some subset of scenarios for further analysis.
+The gauge labels are on the LHS axis, the scenario magnitude is on the RHS axis and is shown on the line.

 # Identifying subsets of the above scenarios